-Digital Scholarship Resources - Vanderbilt Libraries Digital Scholarship and Communications Office
+Digital Education Resources - Vanderbilt Libraries Digital Lab

 Previous lesson: Lists and dictionaries